EgleSva/Analysis-of-Movie-Ratings/README.md

 ### Short description of files:

-**ADDITIONALmain2.py**: full code for scraping the website and moving to database (url: https://www.imdb.com/search/title/?title_type=feature)
+**ADDITIONALmain2.py**: full code for scraping the website and moving the data to a database (url scraped: https://www.imdb.com/search/title/?title_type=feature)

 **main2Analysis.py**: code for taking the data from database, data cleanup, all of the analysis and their graphs